Patient education: Down syndrome (Beyond the Basics)

 Down syndrome is the most common form of intellectual disability in the world.
-It occurs in about 1 out every 1,000 babies born alive, and it is caused by a genetic abnormality that affects something called a chromosome.
+It occurs in approximately 1 out of every 1000 babies born alive, and it is caused by a genetic abnormality that affects something called a chromosome.

 Chromosomes are large structures found in cells that house thousands of genes.
 People without genetic abnormalities have 23 pairs of chromosomes, and each pair is given a number between 1 and 23.

-This article will discuss what to expect if your baby has been diagnosed with Down syndrome.
-For information about how Down syndrome is diagnosed during pregnancy, (see "Patient information: Should I have a screening test for Down syndrome during pregnancy?
+This topic will discuss what to expect if your baby has been diagnosed with Down syndrome.
+For information about how Down syndrome is diagnosed during pregnancy, (see "Patient education: Should I have a screening test for Down syndrome during pregnancy?
 (Beyond the Basics)").

 DIFFERENCES IN APPEARANCE